 If you are solely responsible for your own finances, you can’t afford not to be knowledgeable about your budget.
 But even if someone else takes care of your finances for you, getting to know your household budget is a way to start understanding your money picture and feeling more confident.
 Because managing your budget is the first step to saving.
 And once you are saving, the next step is investing.

-Join our events and be part of community where women are gathering to collectively flex their confidence muscles.
+Sign up for our emails to hear about our upcoming events and be part of community where women are gathering to collectively flex their confidence muscles.

 Healthy muscles are thriving muscles.
 And healthy finances are key to a secure financial future.
 So it’s no surprise that your personal health is a critical component of your ability to create and sustain wealth.
 After all, most of us want to enjoy the fruits of our wealth some day, and we need to be alive and thriving to do that.